-The Project represents one of 20 independent power and / or water production projects to be implemented by OPWP on a "build, own and operate" basis and benefits from a well-established contractual framework.
-OPWP has used a similar procurement and ownership template and a similar contractual framework with other independent water and power plants in Oman prior to the Project.
+The Project is one of 20 independent power and / or water production projects implemented by OPWP on a "build, own and operate" basis and benefits from a wellestablished contractual framework.
+OPWP used a similar procurement and ownership template and a similar contractual framework with other independent water and power plants in Oman prior to the Project.